nicklasos/gameconsoles/README.md

-# Is it released?
+# Game console museum
-All information about upcoming video games
+All information about game consoles